chenkigba/skey/README.md

 poetry skey path/to/audio --device cpu
 ```

 This will run key detection on the specified audio file or directory using the default model and settings.
+The prediction will be printed if the path is an audio file, will be saved into a .csv file if the path is a directory.

 To specify additional options, use the following arguments: